ShovelsAI/shovels-marketing/content/posts/permit-jurisdiction-file.md

 Category: Data
 Tags: building permits, AHJ, permit jurisdiction
 Authors: Ryan Buckley
-Summary: Shovels is thrilled to announce the open-sourcing of an elusive dataset we discovered only recently.
-Our database includes over ten thousand building permit jurisdictions, and associates each jurisdiction with a county and state.
+Summary: Shovels is open-sourcing of a comprehensive list of building permit jurisdictions that we discovered only recently.
+Our new database includes over ten thousand building permit jurisdictions and associates each jurisdiction with a county and state.
 Slug: list-of-all-building-permit-jurisdictions
 Image: /images/building-permit-list.png